wf-pore-c documentation

 4. Digest Reads

 Chimeric Pore-C reads are digested using the Pore-c-py python package.
 The enzyme provided to the cutter parameter will be used by the Pore-c-py package to find the corresponding sequence using the Biopython restriction enzymes library.
+Any reads containing more than max_monomers (default: 250) will be excluded at this stage as they are assumed to have been created in error.

 5. Align Reads